XjY654321/Natural-Language-Processing-project/README.md

-A natural language processing project to predict whether a news contains climate misinformation.
+A natural language processing project to predict whether a news contains climate change misinformation.